vivitt/portfolio-site-2023/docs/blog/posts/Insights-and-Takeaways-from-Software-Crafters-Barcelona.md

 ---
-title: ""
+title: "Some insights and takeaways from Software Crafters Barcelona 2023"
 date: 2023-10-27
 author: Viviana Yanez
 id: 5
 link: ""

 ---

-# Some insights and takeaways from Software Crafters Barcelona 2023

 I had the opportunity to attend the Software Crafters Barcelona event last weekend.
 It was the 10th edition but for me, it was my first in-person tech event and I've collected some notes, learnings, and thoughts that I wanted to share about this experience.